 This initiative will drive greater awareness and uptake of quantum technologies in Australia by creating stronger ties between quantum researchers, companies, industry, and other parts of society.
 We’ll design the program in close collaboration with industry and research institutions to ensure projects:

-Projects that use quantum computing will be an initial focus.
+Projects that use quantum technologies will be an initial focus.

 The measure also commits $19.8 million to establish the Australian Centre for Quantum Growth.
 The centre will support research and development of a quantum technology industry in Australia.
 This will help catalyse demand for quantum technologies and help Australian companies capture a share of the emerging global market.